 I also hung the curtain rod high enough that the bottom edge of the valance would just cover the top of the wood blinds.
 That maximized the amount of light that streams into this room most of the day.

 Simple decor is a must in order to create a functional laundry room.
 So I looked for items that had a laundry theme and I only used a few items that weren’t functional.

-The chaos on the rest of the shelves and in the other side of the cabinet is mostly hidden with baskets.
+The chaos on the rest of the shelves and on the other side of the cabinet is mostly hidden by baskets.

-Light bulbs, clothespins, doggie grooming supplies, cleaning towels are tucked nicely away in the baskets.
+Light bulbs, clothespins, doggie grooming supplies, and cleaning towels are tucked nicely away in the baskets.

 The pantry is also in this room and that is where I used to store the trash can.
-But I wasn’t crazy about that idea so I re-evaluated.
+But I wasn’t crazy about that idea so I re-evaluated it.

 The only real need for a trash can in this functional laundry room is for dryer lint.
 I found this one and it was a perfect size!
 A cup hook holds it near the dryer lint clean-out.